Cyber-One/Fred_Inmoov/README.md

 4 of these in various places throughout the robot provide the servo control while reducing the nuber of wires running about the robot.

 In version 4 of the script, we now add in the PIR and Ultrasonic sensors, to interface these, we are using an Arduino Nano.

+In version 5, I split the single script up into a number of files and expanded on the comments to help better explain what is happening.